Bear Soup - Imaginary Play for Kids

 One of the most remarkable things about children is that they can use their imagination without fear of someone claiming it as a "bad idea".
 Rocks can be transformed into cars, and plastic bears can be seen as a family of 5.
 Children are experts at play.

-In fact, this book is one of my favorites and has helped me better imaginative play. (affiliate link)
+In fact, this book is one of my favorites and has helped me better imaginative play.
+Amazon affiliate link listed below.

 The important role for caregivers and educators are to provide opportunities such as this imaginary play idea, and then step away.